-The ICoC represents the PSC industry’s commitment to abide by the legal obligations of the Montreux Document and implement the recommended good practices appropriate to private security service providers consistent with broadly accepted human rights principles.
+The ICoC represents the PSC industry’s commitment to abide by the legal obligations of the Montreux Document and implement the recommended good practices in that document which are appropriate to private security service providers and other practices consistent with broadly accepted human rights principles.
 The Department of Defense encourages companies to commit to the principles of the ICoC as supporting DoD strategic goals for private security functions.
 The ICoC remains, however, a voluntary, industry led initiative.
-Key points of DoD support include the understanding that:
+It supports implementation of the Montreux Document.
+It does not impose any obligation on States and States are not parties to the ICoC.
+Key points of DoD support for this initiative include the understanding that:

 - Current U.S. Government requirements for conformance with ANSI/ASIS PSC.1-2012 implement the recommended good practices of the Montreux Document and realizes the commitments made by PSCs in the ICoC.

 - DoD will not require signature to the ICoC or certification and oversight by the ICoC Association as a condition of any DoD contracts.

 In September 2013, the ICoC Association was inaugurated in Geneva, Switzerland to provide the oversight and governance structure consistent described in the ICoC.
 This was the culmination of a three year effort of a temporary steering committee drawn from the PSC industry, Montreux Document Participating States, and non-governmental human rights interest groups.
 The Department of Defense supplied the U.S. Government technical expert to this process.
 The US Government supports the establishment of the ICoC Association, the authority of which is limited to the private, voluntary, nature of the ICoC itself.
 Therefore, consistent with obligations under U.S. law, the DoD goals described above and overarching DoD policy, DoD support to the Association is conditional to the understanding that participation in the Association: